taskcluster/taskcluster-lib-pulse/README.md

 At this time, it is safe to initiate any actions that might generate messages you wish to receive.

 Call `pq.stop()` to stop consuming messages.
-A PulseQueue cannot be restarted after stopping -- instead, create a new instance.
+A PulseConsumer cannot be restarted after stopping -- instead, create a new instance.

 When a message is received, `handleMessage` is called (asynchronously) with